 The basic principle of the Stirling cryocooler is exactly the same as that of a more conventional refrigeration system: compress a working fluid in the external environment and allow it to cool to ambient temperature, then transfer the working fluid inside the refrigerator enclosure and allow it to expand as a gas.
 This is done with exactly the same four steps as the Stirling engine cycle, just implemented differently, with the "hot" cylinder becoming the "cold" cylinder, and the reverse:

 As noted in a previous chapter, a warm object will emit infrared radiation.
 An infrared camera can obtain an image of an object just from its infrared radiation, even if there is no other light source available.
 The military is particularly fond of such infrared camera systems, which they call "forward looking infrared (FLIR)" imagers.
-The military also uses "heat-seeking" missiles, such as the well-known "Sidewinder" missile, that will "home in" on a target aircraft from its thermal infrared radiation using a heat-seeking sensor.
+The military also uses "heat-seeking" missiles, such as the well-known "Sidewinder" missile, with a "seeker" system will "home in" on a target aircraft from its thermal infrared radiation.

 However, also as noted, both FLIRs and heat-seeking sensors suffer from an inherent constraint: they can't sense a target that is cooler than they are, and so it is desireable to cool the FLIR or heat-seeking sensor to improve its sensitivity.
 Early military FLIRs used in the 1960s had bulky refrigeration systems and had to be carried in fairly large aircraft.
 Early versions of the Sidewinder missile didn't have any cooling system, and so they could only be targeted on an aircraft's hot exhaust.

-In the 1970s, improved versions of the Sidewinder were introduced that could be fitted before a mission with a can of compressed nitrogen gas, with the gas leaking out a pinhole to provide cooling.
+In the 1970s, improved versions of the Sidewinder were introduced with cooled infrared seekers.
+A seeker could be cooled with a can of compressed nitrogen gas with, the gas leaking out a pinhole to provide cooling; or by a "thermoelectric" cooler, which was a solid-state device that got cooler on one side and hotter on the other when an electric current was run through them.
 These improved "all aspect" Sidewinders could lock onto an aircraft target from any angle and no longer had to be targeted on an aircraft's exhaust.
-The limitation of this scheme was that the cooling system only worked for a relatively short time.
-Better solutions were later introduced, the most significant in this context being relatively low-cost Stirling cryocoolers that could provide cooling for the sensor for as long as power is available.BACK_TO_TOP
+The use of compressed nitrogen meant that the seeker could only be cooled for a relatively short time, until the can of nitrogen ran dry; while thermoelectric coolers were inefficient, and took a relatively long time to cool off the missile.
+Better solutions were later introduced, the most significant in this context being relatively low-cost Stirling cryocoolers that could rapidly provide cooling for the seeker for as long as power is available.BACK_TO_TOP

 * As noted previously in this document, the law of conservation of energy rules out most perpetual motion machines, the "perpetual motion machines of the first kind", but there are also "perpetual motion machines of the second kind" that don't violate energy conservation.
 Such machines operate in defiance of the Second Law, for example by attempting to extract energy from ambient heat without even the implied presence of a temperature difference.